C-Brown/C-Brown.github.io/_posts/2019-02-25-Shell-Bind-TCP.md

 ```c
 int dup2(int oldfd, int newfd);
 ```
-oldfd will be the client_socket that we accepted and newfd will refer to the integers that represet stdin (0), stdout (1), stderr (2).
+oldfd will be the client_socket that we accepted and newfd will refer to the integers that represent stdin (0), stdout (1), stderr (2).

-Our code will be:
+Our calls will be:
 ```c
 dup2(client_socket, 0);
 dup2(client_socket, 1);